Clinical Evidence

 1.725

-Note: We explicitly acknowledge that GLP-1 medications already reduce appetite, so a moderate deficit is appropriate.
-Users are never pushed toward extreme restriction.
+Note: GLP-1 medications already reduce appetite, so a moderate deficit is appropriate.
+We never push toward extreme restriction.

-Standard BMI cutoffs were developed primarily using White European populations and don't reflect equivalent cardiometabolic risk across ethnicities.
-Lina uses research-based ethnicity-specific thresholds.
+Standard BMI cutoffs were developed for White European populations.
+Lina uses research-based ethnicity-specific thresholds reflecting equivalent cardiometabolic risk.

 White